-Boston Harborfest is a 38-year-old tradition celebrating Boston’s harbor and history.
+Boston Harborfest is a 38-year-old tradition celebrating Boston’s maritime and revolutionary history.

 With hundreds of activities over Independence Day weekend at Boston’s best landmarks, this family-friendly event is one of the country’s largest Fourth of July festivals.
-Activities include the annual opening ceremony in Downtown Crossing, historical reenactments, Freedom Trail walks, boat tours, live entertainment, and much more!
+Activities include the annual opening ceremony at Faneuil Hall, historical reenactments, Freedom Trail walks, boat tours, live entertainment, and much more!

 If you would like to make a tax deductible donation to Boston Harborfest, please click the button below.